nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 </box>

 Step 3.
-Before closing the existing `MATER - View Client` Window, the user executes the `view 2` command to view the second person in the Client list.
+Before closing the existing `MATER - View Client` Window, the user executes the `view 2` command to view the second client in the Client list.

 <box type="info" seamless>